-In these difficult times, employers are really willing to know what to do with their employees during the COVID-19 crisis, or Coronavirus, as many still call it.
-This is clearly something that no one wanted nor was ever prepared for.
+In these difficult times, employers are willing to know what to do with their employees during the COVID-19 crisis, or Coronavirus, as many still call it.
+This is something that no one wanted nor was ever prepared for.

 Here we’ll be answering the most common questions that employers ask themselves to guide you make decisions and be more aware of what’s happening in the business world right now.

-In addition, you will find all the necessary information you need in case you must deal with challenging situations at work during this COVID-19 period.
+Also, you will find all the necessary information you need in case you must deal with challenging situations at work during this COVID-19 period.

 Note that this article was written in early April 2020 and, therefore, the information might be outdated.

 1. What is COVID-19?

 You probably heard a lot about COVID-19, but it is good to remind all of us what this new type of Coronavirus is and where did the Coronavirus come from.